 (a) the best thing about owning a wind turbine:

 “good PR and the FiT payments” (G Bowring)

 “constant reminder of the need to reduce energy consumption” (D Morgan)

 (b) customer service provided by Aeolus Power (Wind-Energy) Ltd

 “Excellent.
 Christine (Griffiths) was always most helpful and available to discuss things on the telephone” (G Bowring)

 What does our name mean?

 Aeolus was a minor God in Greek mythology and lived on the floating island of Aeolia.
 He was visited by Odysseus and his crew in the Odyssey.
 He gave hospitality for a month and provided for a west wind to carry them home.
 Unfortunately he also provided a gift of a bag containing each of the four winds, which Odysseus's crew members opened just before their home was reached.
 They were blown back to Aeolia, where Aeolus refused to provide any further help.
-(Odyssey X, 2; Virgil I, 52).
+(Odyssey X, 2; Aeneid I, 52).